Your Guide to

 Not every business that works with the government can do everything they need to internally.
 Some contractors may need to work with other vendors to secure crucial supplies or to provide extra services outside their normal expertise.

 This creates opportunities for businesses to become subcontractors, creating valuable revenue streams and helping build connections with new clients.
-So, being compliant with NIST 800-171
+So, being compliant with NIST 800-171 or CMMC requirements can be useful.

 Companies that work with government agencies and need to subcontract work or find vendors for critical supplies and services often prefer to work with companies that already meet compliance standards.
 This makes meeting compliance standards a key competitive advantage for earning business from government contractors and vendors.